-SP600 Neurology for the Speech-Language Pathologist (3.00 cr.)
+SP600 Neurology for the Speech-Language Pathologist (3.00

-Corequisite: SP638 (taken one time only with either SP600 or SP601, as assigned by the department).
 Normal neuroanatomical and physiological bases associated with speech, language, and cognitive processes.
-Also included is the affect of disease and trauma on the central and peripheral nervous system across the life span.
+Also included is the effect of disease and trauma on the central and peripheral nervous system across the life span.
 Neurological examination as it relates to the practice of speech-language pathology is explored.
-(Fall only)